TAGGED AS: comic, Marvel, MCU, movies, streaming, Superheroes, TV

 Premiere Date: May 1, 2026

 What We Know: The sixth Avengers film will conclude Phase 6 and The Multiverse Saga.
 The title also offers a few clues as Marvel Comics has published two epic stories with that name.
 The first saw heroes and villains transported to Battleworld so the Beyonder could watch them fight.
 The second saw some heroes remembering how their world was before various incursions collapsed it and plotting against Doctor Doom, the unquestioned master of all reality, to restore the universe they loved.
 Also, Spider-Man Miles Morales joined the mainstream Marvel Comics Universe in the aftermath.
-In October 2022, Loki‘s Michael Waldron signed on to write the script, but Marvel has yet to find a director.
+In October 2022, Loki‘s Michael Waldron signed on to write the script, but Marvel has yet to announce a director.

 How It Fits in the MCU: No matter how Kang’s rule of the universe ends, we expect the MCU will look fairly different afterward.
 Oh, and the post-credit scene — if one happens — would be the perfect moment to reprise the X-Men animated series theme again.